Skip to content

 Growth

 The Growth section shows how much students have progressed since the start of the school year.
+You can view it by selecting the ‘Growth’ tab at the top of the report.

 Students are grouped into three growth categories, based on how their current grade level compares to their starting point at the beginning of the school year: